 COP 0032 ‘Code of Practice for Any Line Open Working’ replaced Guidance for Managing working next to lines open to traffic on 1st September 2016.

 The main change introduced by COP0032 is to risk control systems.
-Risk controls formerly managed under Control Systems 1, 2 & 3 have now been replaced with new controls within COP0032 (sections 3.3 to 3.5) which states when a low or high performance level Movement Limiting Device (MLD) must be fitted.
-Affected useful documents will be updated in the future.
+Risk controls formerly managed under Control Systems 1, 2 and 3 have now been replaced with new controls within COP0032 (sections 3.3 to 3.5) which states when a low or high performance level Movement Limiting Device (MLD) must be fitted.